Ajara-Guju-Org/.github/profile/README.md

 3. Make your changes.
 4. Submit a pull request with a clear explanation of your changes.

-Thank you for visiting **Ajara Guju Org**!
+Thank you for visiting **Ajara Guju Team**!
 We hope you find our resources helpful and inspiring.

 Happy learning! 📚✨